frodef/getx/README.md

 ### Special indicators and evaluation

-This section contains information that can normally be ignored.
+This section contains information that can usually be ignored.

 GETX:SEEK, GETX:SELECT etc. are normal functions, and by CL evaluation rules cannot themselves perform the query according to the GETX:?